-That kindly old European man who lives at the end of street, who tends his garden and waves at you with a smile when you walk by?
+That kindly old European man who lives at the end of the street, who tends his garden and waves at you with a smile when you walk by?
 Yeah.
 Seems he has a Dark Secret.
 Back during World War II he was a card-carrying member of the NSDAP and a fervent supporter of Adolf Hitler and all the man stood for.

 But that was then.
 Now?
 Now he's an old, and very bitter, Nazi.

-If they're living incognito in some other country (usually the United States), it's not uncommon for them to be the target of Nazi Hunters who have found out his true identity.
+If they're living incognito in some other country (usually the United States), it's not uncommon for them or their offspring to be the target of Nazi Hunters who have found out his true identity.
 On the other hand, if the grandparents of a Nazi Hunter happened to be Nazis themselves, it can result in an awkward situation.